Always Where I Need to Be

-"Always Where I Need to Be" is a song by British rock band the Kooks, featured on their second studio album, Konk (2008).
-It was released on 31 March 2008, and debuted at number 71 in the UK Singles Chart the day before via download sales alone.
-It jumped to its peak at number three the following week, giving the band their highest-charting single in the UK.
+"Always Where I Need to Be" is a song by British rock band the Kooks from their second studio album, Konk (2008).
+It was released in Japan on 19 March 2008 and in the United Kingdom on 31 March 2008.
+In the latter country, it debuted at number 71 on the UK Singles Chart via download sales alone and jumped to its peak at number three the following week, giving the band their highest-charting single in the UK.
 The video shows the band members playing their instruments in various parts of New York City, including Central Park and Coney Island.